 Outstanding Workshop Faculty – we bring to our members the best master teachers and dance educators from across the country.
 ADTNJ members receive new, usable, up-to-date material in the form of dance combinations, routines and techniques in all the genres of dance.

 Certification – upon acceptance into membership, ADTNJ members receive a certificate which recognizes their proven ability as a dance teacher governed by a strict code of professional ethics.
 Membership ensures your students of your qualifications to teach dance.

-“Networks” – a gathering of member teachers to discuss and share a variety of topics and ideas relating to the teaching of dance and the dance studio business.
+“Teacher Talk” – a gathering of member teachers to discuss and share a variety of topics and ideas relating to the teaching of dance and the dance studio business.
 Guest speakers, Q&A sessions and other formats help each ADTNJ member become better dance educators while promoting camaraderie within the ADTNJ membership.